THE WATER PROJECT IN ZAMBIA

 Mothers Without Borders is a non-profit organization working in Zambia, Africa where we work do develop communities and provide support for orphaned and vulnerable children.
 We partner with local organizations to provide food, housing, education and care for hundreds of children daily while also offering adult caregivers literacy and business skills training.

-THE VILLAGE DRILL
+INTRODUCING THE VILLAGE DRILL

 Clean water is the beginning of the transformation of a society.
 It immediately impacts sanitation, school attendance, community health, and leads to increased farming yields.
 In Zambia, access to clean water is extremely limited due to the high cost of drilling wells with large mechanical drill rigs.